13 Colorants For Bath Bombs – Best Of 2023 With Reviews

 Limino Bath Bomb Soap Dye Image: Limino

 The Limino Bath Bomb Soap Dye is a color kit of 12 vibrant shades.
-These are FDA-approved soap dyes created with food-grade ingredients.
-Each dye may have different consistencies, but a small amount goes a long way.
+These are FDA-approved colorants for bath bombs and soaps created with scientifically formulated food-grade ingredients.
+Each dye may have a different batch consistency, but a small amount goes a long way.
 Unlike mica color powders, these liquid dyes do not require prior prep with glycerine or oil.

 Pros